murrant/timeseries-php/.junie/guidelines.md

 - Use data transfer objects where appropriate
 - Driver specific files should be under their directory in src/Drivers
 - Strictly adhere to PSR-4 and best practices for file organization
-- When examining the entire project's file structure recursively list all files with ls -Rla

 The project is organized as follows:
 ```